wilsonvetdev/ATM-Locator/README.md

 ## GENERAL INFO:

-ATM Locator was developed as a Flatiron School Web Developement Modual 1 project to demonstrate working knowledge of Relational Database Management, Active Records Associations and Create, Read, Update and Delete (CRUD) methods.
+ATM Locator was developed as a Flatiron School Web Developement Module 1 project to demonstrate working knowledge of Relational Database Management, Active Records Associations and Create, Read, Update and Delete (CRUD) methods.

 ## TECH STACK: